 E. The use of a service animal on technology center property may be subject to a plan that introduces the service animal to the school environment, any appropriate training for staff and students regarding interaction with the service animal, and other activities or conditions deemed necessary by the technology center.
 The technology center’s approval of the use of a service animal on technology center property is subject to periodic review, revision, or revocation by technology center administration.

-F. Service animals will always be on a leash or other form of restraint mechanism.
-It is recommended that service animals have proper identification.
-It is the responsibility of the employee or student who uses a service animal pursuant to this policy to serve as the handler or arrange for a third party handler to provide proper handling of the service animal.
+F. It is the responsibility of the employee or student who uses a service animal pursuant to this policy to serve as the handler or arrange for a third party handler to provide proper handling of the service animal.
 Any cost incurred to handle the service animal will be the responsibility of the employee or student who uses the service animal.

 G. Service animals will be allowed in technology center vehicles when: